10 things to pack if you are going to rural Malawi

 Read more about international volunteering

-If you do, you are among the lucky ones who have access to a latrine or a toilet.
-More than 2 billion people do not enjoy this luxury & have to use fields, street gutters, bushes or open bodies of water.
+If you do, you are among the lucky ones.
+More than two billion people do not enjoy this luxury and have to use fields, street gutters, bushes or open bodies of water.

 What is the difference between tolerance and indulgence and how is it pivotal for modern society?
 What can we do to become active bystanders and oppose injustice?